ClueReader: Heterogeneous Graph Attention Network for Multi-hop Machine Reading Comprehension: Experiments

-The \MedHop dataset is constructed using the \DrugBank as certain knowledge, and then the creators extract the research paper abstracts from \MEDLINE as corpus, and the dataset aims to predict the drug-drug interactions (DDIs) after reading the texts.
-The promise of applying the multi-hop methods in this predicting is finding and combining individual observations that can suggest previously unobserved DDIs from inferring and reasoning the prior public knowledge in contents rather than some costly experiments.
+The \MedHop dataset was constructed using the \DrugBank as certain knowledge.
+Then the creators extracted the research paper abstracts from \MEDLINE --- the online medical literature search \& analysis system and the bibliographic database of the National Library of Medicine of the USA --- as a corpus, and the aim is to predict the drug-drug interaction (DDI) after reading the texts.
+The purpose of applying multi-hop methods in this prediction is to find and combine individual observations that can suggest previously unobserved DDI from inferring and reasoning the prior public knowledge in contents rather than some costly experiments.
 The only query type is \emph{interacts\_with}.
-A sample given in \cite{qan} is illustrated as Fig.~\ref{fig:sample-medhop} and note that the medical proper nouns are replaced by accession numbers (e.g. DB00007, DB06825, DB00316) rather than the names of drugs and human proteins (e.g., Leuprolide, Triptorelin, Acetaminophen) in practice.
+A sample given in \cite{qan} is illustrated in Figure~\ref{fig:sample-medhop} and note that accession numbers replace the medical proper nouns (e.g., DB00007, DB06825, DB00316) rather than the names of drugs and human proteins (e.g., \emph{Leuprolide}, \emph{Triptorelin}, \emph{Acetaminophen}) in practice.